Lachappelle History, Family Crest & Coats of Arms

 The French region of Forez is where Lachappelle was first used as a surname.
 Lachappelle was a name for a person who lived near a chapel or church, deriving its origin from the Old French word "chapelle," which means "chapel."

-, a former province of France, now part of the modern Loire, the Haute-Loire and Puy-de-Dôme départements, where this distinguished family has held a family seat
+The surname Lachappelle was first found in Forez, a former province of France, now part of the modern Loire, the Haute-Loire and Puy-de-Dôme départements, where this distinguished family has held a family seat since ancient times.

-Another 23 words (2 lines of text) are included under the topic Early lachappelle Notables in all our PDF Extended History products and printed products wherever possible.
+Another 27 words (2 lines of text) are included under the topic Early Lachappelle Notables in all our PDF Extended History products and printed products wherever possible.